jquery/learn.jquery.com/page/ajax/ajax-and-forms.md

 // Turning form data into a query string
 $( "#myForm" ).serialize();

-// creates a query string like this:
+// Creates a query string like this:
 // field_1=something&field2=somethingElse
 ```